Table of Contents

 Swap stablecoins for more tokens

 Want to exchange stablecoins like USDT and USDC for other cryptocurrencies like Ethereum and Bitcoin?
-MoonPay allows you to swap crypto cross-chain with no processing fees, directly from your non-custodial wallet.
+MoonPay allows you to swap crypto cross-chain with competitive rates, directly from your non-custodial wallet.